Projects

 • Funding: University of Cincinnati and Children’s Hospital Medical Center

-The objective of the project is to determine the feasibility and acceptability of SCThrive, a self-management intervention, and to evaluate its initial efficacy for increasing behavioral activation in adolescents with sickle cell disease.
+The objective of the project is to determine the feasibility and acceptability of SCThrive, a self-management intervention, and to evaluate its efficacy for increasing behavioral activation in adolescents with sickle cell disease.

 Project Details: